BusinessYour Field & CID

-CIDifying your communication tools could have a positive effect on engaging your customers & employees with your message, increase their interest & understanding in your message and enhance their ability to recall your message.
+Cognitive-based communication tools have had positive effects on engaging customers & employees in materials, increasing their interest & understanding in the message and enhancing their ability to recall or retrieve content.

-For employees this could result in more effective training sessions which could lead to increased safety on the job, as well as
+For employees this can result in more effective training sessions which can lead to increased safety on the job, as well as better job performance.

 As for customers, they may obtain a clearer understanding of your products/ services & why they are needed by them.

 Sales & Service

 We know that 30 million adults, in the USA alone,